IsaiahWu/Final-project/README.md

 - Predicted Normal: 6556

 ### Summary
 This model shows high overall accuracy mainly due to the class imbalance.
-However, the low precision, recall, and F1 score indicate it performs poorly at detecting melanoma cases, with many missed or misclassified instances.
+However, the model produce a very low precision, recall, and F1 score which indicate it performs poorly at detecting melanoma cases, with many missed or misclassified instances.
 Imporvements are needed to on classifying melanoma cases.

 ## Future improvements:

+- Address class imbalance, expand the augmentation more diverse, increase more combinations, and create more realistic melanoma images.

+- Increase melanoma pairs more aggressively, even if false positives occur more frequently, it's better then false negative.
+Because false negatives are clinically more dangerous.

+- Apply class weighting or focal loss in training to change misclassification of melanoma more heavily.

+- Use a pretrained CNN backbone (like ResNet or EfficientNet) in the Siamese network to extract richer features from images.

+- Focus training on challenging pairs that are visually similar to improve embedding discrimination.

+---

+## Reference:

+[1] S. Benhur, “A Friendly Introduction to Siamese Networks | Built In,” builtin.com, Jan.
+25, 2022.

+[2] “The ISIC 2020 Challenge Dataset,” ISIC 2020 Challenge Dataset.

+[3] PyTorch, “PyTorch,” Pytorch.org, 2023.

+[4] “Rent GPUs | Vast.ai,” Vast AI.

+[5] GeeksforGeeks, “Understanding the Confusion Matrix in Machine Learning,” GeeksforGeeks, Oct.
+15, 2017.

+[6] Kemal Erdem (burnpiro, “t-SNE clearly explained - TDS Archive - Medium,” Medium, Apr.
+13, 2020.

+[7] R. Kundu, “F1 Score in Machine Learning: Intro & Calculation,” V7, Dec.
+16, 2022.

+[8] shakes76, “Topic recognition - s48008361 Siamese Submission by TheNoZER0 · Pull Request #16 · shakes76/PatternAnalysis-2024,” GitHub, Nov.
+19, 2024.
+‌
+‌
+‌
+‌
+‌